How to Install RetroArch on Ubuntu 26.04, 24.04 and 22.04

 Install RetroArch from the Libretro Stable PPA

 Minimal Ubuntu installs can miss the add-apt-repository helper even though the RetroArch package itself is available.
-If that command is missing on your system, install software-properties-common first, then continue with the PPA setup.
+If that command is missing on your system, install software-properties-common first.

 sudo add-apt-repository ppa:libretro/stable -y